HamadMulti/taskHorizon/README.md

 - **Implementation**: Developed RESTful APIs with Flask and ensured security with JWT authentication.
 - **Frontend Implementation**: Built with **React/Vite** and **Redux** for state management.
 - **Testing**: Conducted unit and integration tests to validate API endpoints and UI functionality.
-- **Deployment**: Hosted backend on Render and frontend on Vercel, with PostgreSQL as the database and Nginx as a reverse proxy.
+- **Deployment**: Hosted backend and frontend on Render using a Dockerized environment, with PostgreSQL as the database and Nginx as a reverse proxy.

 ## System Architecture